Leon-AW/fruits-360-Classifier/README.md

 1.  **Original Size:** The archive named something like `fruits-360_original_size.zip`.
 2.  **100x100 Pixels:** The archive named `fruits-360_dataset.zip` (this one contains the 100x100 images).

-See the "Detailed Dataset Download and Setup" section below for more specific instructions on all datasets.
+See step 6 in the "Setup and Installation" section (specifically, subsections 6.1, 6.2, and 6.3) below for detailed dataset download and setup instructions.

 ## 4. Setup and Installation